inEXASCALE/pychop/README.md

 |  'd', 'double', 'fp64'    | IEEE double precision | 11 exponent bits, 52 significand bits |
 |  'c', 'custom'            | custom format | - - |

-Users can specify the number of exponent (exp_bits) and significand (sig_bits) bits, enabling precise control over the trade-off between range and precision.
-For example, setting exp_bits=5 and sig_bits=4 creates a compact 10-bit format (1 sign, 5 exponent, 4 significand), ideal for testing minimal precision scenarios.

-The code example can be found on the [quick start page](https://github.com/chenxinye/pychop/blob/main/guidance.ipynb).

 ### Examples
 We will go through the main functionality of ``pychop``, the detail can be referred to the documentation.

 #### (I).
 Floating point quantization
+Users can specify the number of exponent (exp_bits) and significand (sig_bits) bits, enabling precise control over the trade-off between range and precision.
+For example, setting exp_bits=5 and sig_bits=4 creates a compact 10-bit format (1 sign, 5 exponent, 4 significand), ideal for testing minimal precision scenarios.

 Rounding the values with specified precision format:

 ``pychop`` supports faster low-precision floating point quantization and also enable GPU emulation (simply move the input to GPU device), with different rounding ways: